VisualFP/docs/SA/design_concept/content/design/design_evaluation.typ

 )<design_eval_addition>

 == Even numbers from 1 to 10
-@design_eval_even has been chosen to evalute designs for list comprehension.
+@design_eval_even has been chosen to evalute designs for list handling.

 #figure(
     ```hs